Crochet Bell Sleeve Shrug: Easy 4-Step Free Pattern

 Variation 3: Picot Edge

 After the last sleeve round, chain 3, slip stitch in the first chain to form a picot, skip 1 stitch, single crochet in the next.
 Repeat around.
-Picot edges add a polished, decorative finish that elevates the entire shrug.
+Picot edges add a polished, decorative finish that improves the entire shrug.

 Styling Your Crochet Bell Sleeve Shrug